ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

   an alias is being used.
 The ``krb5.conf`` file needs to be updated so that the fully qualified domain name is used and not an alias.

+* If the default kerberos tooling has been replaced or modified (some IdM solutions may do this), it may cause issues when installing or upgrading the ``pykerberos`` python library from ``pip``.
+To resolve this issue, temporarily install the ``krb5-workstation`` and ``krb5-libs`` packages (for RHEL/Fedora), remove any custom kerberos tooling paths from the PATH environment variable, and retry the installation of ``pykerberos``.

 CredSSP
 -------
 CredSSP authentication is a newer authentication protocol that allows